adhocteam/certwatcher/README.md

 ## Usage

 1. Create a list of URLs in a CSV file.
 Format is: host,description.
+The description is optional.
 For example:
 ```
 www.google.com,Google
 adhocteam.us,Ad Hoc homepage
+example.com,
 ```
 2. Add SMTP config values to `config.ini`
 3. Run the app